adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-echo-system/mqtt-slave-node-snapswitch/README.md

-# Arduino Uno/mega client for processing
+# Arduino Uno/mega client for Snapeswitch and led signals

 ---